carpodaster/rodeo/README.md

 ## Usage

-Rodeo provides a `with_webserver` macro that can be used in a test case:
+Rodeo provides `with_webserver` that can be used in a test case:

 ```elixir
 defmodule MyApp.APIClientTest do